From BR Bullpen

 Biographical Information

-Lofton played for the University of Arizona where he was also on the basketball team which reached the Final Four in 1988.
-He was signed as a 17th round pick in the 1988 amateur draft by the Houston Astros and scout Clark Crist at age 21 and broke in with 21 games at the age of 24 in 1991.
-The next year, he was traded to the Cleveland Indians for Eddie Taubensee.
+Lofton played college baseball for the University of Arizona, where he was also on a basketball team which reached the Final Four in 1988.
+He was signed as a 21 year-old 17th round pick in the 1988 amateur draft by the Houston Astros' scout Clark Crist and broke in the Major Leagues with 21 games in 1991.
+A deal for the Indians' Eddie Taubensee found him in Cleveland the next year.

-After a decent rookie year during which he stole 66 bases, he became a star in the 1993 expansion year when he hit .325, fourth in the American League, scored 116 runs, and won a Gold Glove.
+Lofton finished second in the Rookie of the Year voting in 1992 on the weight of an AL-leading 66 stolen bases, kicking off a five-year run as league champion.
+He became a star outright in the 1993 expansion year when he hit .325, fourth in the American League, scored 116 runs, and won a Gold Glove.
 The next year, he was again fourth in the league with a .349 average, leading the league in hits, winning another Gold Glove, and finishing 2nd in the league in runs scored.
-In 1995, Lofton became the first player since the 1961 expansion to have three multi-triple games in a season; it would be 9 years before Carl Crawford topped him with four such games.
+In 1995, Lofton became the first player since the 1961 expansion to have three multi-triple games in a season; 9 years later Carl Crawford topped him with four.

 He continued to play quite well that year and in 1996 for Cleveland, and then in 1997 he was traded to the Atlanta Braves with Alan Embree in return for Marquis Grissom and David Justice.
-He hit well there, with a .333 average, and Atlanta won 101 games, but he wasn't happy and returned to Cleveland the following season.
+He hit well there, with a .333 average, and Atlanta won 101 games, but he wasn't happy and had a disastrous year on the base paths, leading the NL in caught-stealings (with 20) against just 27 swipes, after having averaged over 60 SB's a year with the Indians (with under 20 fails).
+Hoping to rebound, he returned to Cleveland the following season.

-His nephew Cirroc Lofton played Jake Sisko on the TV show Deep Space Nine; during an episode entitled Take Me Out to the Holosuite about a futuristic game of baseball, Cirroc wore an Atlanta Braves cap as a tribute to his uncle Kenny who was playing for the Braves at that time.
+Lofton's nephew Cirroc (Lofton) played Jake Sisko on the TV show Deep Space Nine; during an episode entitled Take Me Out to the Holosuite about a futuristic game of baseball, Cirroc wore an Atlanta Braves cap as a tribute to his uncle Kenny who was playing for the Braves at that time.

 Notable Achievements